At least 66 US clinics have halted abortions, institute says

 Nationally, there were more than 800 abortion clinics in 2020, the institute said.

-Dr. Jeanne Corwin, who provides abortions in Indiana and Ohio, said clinic closures “will result in immeasurable harm to women’s physical health, mental health and financial health.’’
+Dr. Jeanne Corwin, who provides abortions in Indiana and Ohio, said clinic closures harm "women’s physical health, mental health and financial health.’’

 In several states, access is under threat because bans were put on hold only temporarily by court injunctions.
 These include Indiana, Ohio and South Carolina, the analysis found.